 Assumptions.
 Most of the available statistics (including z scores) are based on normal theory and are appropriate for quantitative variables (interval- or ratio-level measurements) with symmetric distributions.
 Avoid variables with unordered categories or skewed distributions.
 The distribution of z scores has the same shape as that of the original data; therefore, calculating z scores is not a remedy for problem data.

 To Obtain Descriptive Statistics

-From the menus choose: Analyze > Descriptive Statistics > Descriptives...
+- 1. From the menus choose:

+- Analyze > Descriptive Statistics > Descriptives...

+- 2. Select one or more variables.